opulencephp/docs/view-fortune.md

 ```

 <h4 id="including-views">Including Views</h4>
-Including another view (in much the same way PHP's `include` works) is an easy way to not repeat yourself.
+Including another view (like PHP's `include`) is an easy way to not repeat yourself.
 Here's an example of how to include a view:

 ##### Included.fortune
 ```